storj/storj/docs/design/garbage-collection.md

 - Upon replacement
 - When a satellite makes a repair and drops the node
 - When the client stops paying his bills
-- Uplink uploads data without commiting it
+- Uplink uploads data without committing it

 ### Today's implementation
 **Repair**